betterwithdata/dnikit/docs/general/support.rst

 =========

 Here are some tips and common issues.
-Further issues or suggestions for additional tips can be filed as issues in the `DNIKit repository page <https://github.com/apple/dnikit>`_.
+Further issues or suggestions for additional tips can be filed as issues in the `DeepView repository page <https://github.com/apple/deepview>`_.

 peek_first_batch
 ----------------
-The :func:`peek_first_batch <dnikit.base.peek_first_batch>` method can be an incredibly helpful tool for debugging dnikit pipelines.
+The :func:`peek_first_batch <deepview.base.peek_first_batch>` method can be an incredibly helpful tool for debugging deepview pipelines.
 It can be used to run a single batch of data (for any batch size) through a pipeline and analyze the results.
 Here is an example usage:

 .. code-block:: python

-    from dnikit.base import peek_first_batch, pipeline
+    from deepview.base import peek_first_batch, pipeline

     # set up Producer
     producer = ...